 Dysport – nose and throat irritation, headache, injection site pain, injection site skin reaction, upper respiratory tract infection, eyelid swelling, eyelid drooping, sinus inflammation, and nausea.

 Treatment can be very effective over time by targeting the areas of concern.
 After a while, fine lines and wrinkles will reappear as the nerve impulses start to reach the targeted muscle area.
 Depending on the treatment you choose, the treatment results will last 3 to 6 months.
 However, it is recommended that a patient follows the treatment plan provided by your dermatologist to maintain the best positive results.

-The cost of treatment of Dysport and Botox is an important deciding factor on which product is best priced.
+The cost of treatment when selecting Dysport or Botox is important to our doctors and our patients.
 It is believed that Dysport is a clear winner when compared to Botox, as it is priced at one third the cost of Botox.